ndunnett/crsh/README.md

 # <div align="center">crsh</div>

-Crappy Rust SHell.
-Basic implementation of a unix shell written in Rust, not meant to actually be used or taken seriously.
+<div align="center">Crappy Rust SHell.
+Basic shell written in Rust, not meant to actually be used or taken seriously.</div>

 ## Features